 The South Dakota State University Aviation Program is a top-grade 4-year program that produces quality graduates who are well prepared for careers in the aviation industry.
 The SDSU Aviation Program offers students high quality aviation training at competitive rates.
 Students in the program graduate with a Bachelor of Science Degree in Aviation and may choose between two specializations as they work to further hone their educational experience.

 The Aviation Education Specialization is for students who wish to become Certified Flight Instructors and later be professional pilots in industry.
 Many of our graduates are in the airlines, military, government, and corporate workplaces.
 Top performing students of this option are often brought on as flight instructors in the SDSU program during their junior and senior years.
 It is a wonderful opportunity for individuals to instruct and improve the very program they are a part of.
-The SDSU Aviation Education specialization is now accredited by the Aviation Accreditation Board International (AABI).
+The SDSU Aviation Education specialization is accredited by the Aviation Accreditation Board International (AABI).
 Students completing the Aviation Education degree are eligible to apply for a restricted privileges airline transport pilot (R-ATP) at graduation.
 To learn more about the R-ATP regulation click here.

 The Aviation Education Program at South Dakota State University is committed to preparing safe, innovative, professional aviation educators who enhance human potential through transdisciplinary, learner-centered education in South Dakota and beyond.
 We assure this by creating multiengine commercial pilots and instructors who are able to apply the general education core to the aviation profession.